 Graduate Hospital Philadelphia Neighborhood

-Named after the large research hospital that has since closed, Graduate Hospital is known for its bars and overflows with an eclectic mix of restaurants.
+Named after the large research hospital that has since closed, the Graduate Hospital Neighborhood excels at nightlife and overflows with an eclectic mix of restaurants.

 Transformed over the last few years, it’s just a 15-minute walk from Center City, growing in popularity with the young professional crowd.
 You’ll recognize some of the residential areas from the movie The Sixth Sense, as the main characters lived here.